Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you live an active lifestyle, you know how important it is to have accessories that can stand up to being jarred.
 The TechKen Bluetooth smart sunglasses feature a rugged design that’s ideal for users on the go.
 Whether you’re biking, hiking, or camping, you can get sun protection and quality sound in one product.
 These sunglasses have polarized lenses to protect you from harmful UV rays.
 You’ll also enjoy a long battery life that can range between seven to nine hours depending on your usage.

 Connect to a wide range of devices across Samsung, Apple, Android, and Microsoft via Bluetooth.
+I’m not sure if they connect to the best drones though.
 These sunglasses come with a built-in set of earbuds for a secure fit.
 The added play/stop and volume controls let you listen to music, manage the volume, and answer and end calls without having to fumble with your phone.
 The foldable sunglasses slip easily into your pocket or in a bag pouch and are charged via USB.
+With these AR glasses, you’ll feel like you’re taking a step into the future.

 These Miota Mini Video Glasses are perfect for the person on the go who wants to create live footage of everything they see.
 While they don’t feature wireless connectivity, there’s a lot to love with these straightforward glasses.
 Easily shoot video and pictures with the built-in HD camera with a 65-degree viewing angle.
 Display qualities of 1080P, video output in AVI, and frames per second rate of 30 make this a solid choice.